dave-leeper/mock-server/README.md

 * **DELETE database-connection-name/data/test/my-type/1**

 ## Registry
-The registry stores name/value pairs taht are available to the entire program.
+The registry stores name/value pairs that are available to the entire program.
 By default, the following values are stored in the Registry:

-* ServerStartTime - The time the server was started as a javascript Date object.
 * Server - The Server object.
 Of interest are its stop() method and its express (often referred to as app) and server members.
 * Port - The port the server is running on.
 * ServerConfig - The JSON document that was used to configure the server.
+* ServerStartTime - The time the server was started as a javascript Date object.
+* DatabaseConnectorManager - The DatabaseConnectionManager used by the server.
+* Passport - The Passport object used by the server.
+* Headers - Authentication headers added to all responses of an authenticated user.
+* Cookies - Authentication cookies added to all responses of an authenticated user.